duboff/duboff.github.io/readme.md

 **June 2010 - August 2010**

-Citigroup is a leading UK consultancy focusing on presenting economic arguments in major competition cases in the UK and Europe.
+RBB Economics is a leading UK consultancy focusing on presenting economic arguments in major competition cases in the UK and Europe.

 * Researched client companies' markets
 * Performed econometric analysis on large datasets using Stata